stvwlls/mb/content/pages/about.md

 <img alt="Patrick Landers, owner of Mindful Building" class="about__headshot" src="/images/patrick.jpg">

-Patrick Landers, owner and lead carpenter of Mindful Building, answers frequent questions about the company.
+Patrick Landers, Mindful Building owner and lead carpenter, answers frequent questions about the company.

 __How long have you been in business?__